 Owls live all around us but are very good at evading detection.
-Come learn how to identify our local owls by size, shape, silhouette and sound with Karla Bloem, the leading authority on Great Horned Owl vocalizations, and one of the Owl Center’s live ambassador owls.
+Come learn how to identify our local owls by size, shape, silhouette and sound with the Owl Center's human and owl staff.
 Following the indoor portion of the program participants will carpool to known owl territories in and around Houston to call for Eastern Screech-Owls, Barred Owls, and Great Horned Owls.

-Dress very warmly, and try to wear clothes that don’t make noise when you move.
+Dress for the weather, and try to wear clothes that don't make noise when you move.
 Calling will be done from the side of the road, so very little walking is required.
-Children are welcome, but must be able to stand quietly in the cold for at least 10 minutes at a time.
-Meet at the International Owl Center at 6:30 PM and expect to return between 9:00 and 10:00 PM.
-Hot beverages will be provided at the conclusion of the excursion.
+Children are welcome, but must be able to stand quietly for at least 10 minutes at a time.
+Meet at the International Owl Center at the listed time and expect to return roughly 2.5 - 3 hours later.